With three bucket-list destinations in 9 days, this adventure tour offers the very best experiences available in Southern Africa.

 An essential part of your safari is participation.
 The group is usually divided into small groups and given different tasks which change on a day to day basis, from kitchen duty group (helping in prepare meals and clean up afterwards), the packing group (sets up all tables and chairs outside) and the cleaning group (which cleans the truck by emptying the rubbish bin and brooming). it is all part of your adventure and when everyone puts in a little effort the trip will run smoothly.

 Camping tours are adventurous in nature, we generally carry clients who enjoy being outdoors and don’t mind a little discomfort in exchange for seeing and doing a lot of activities in a short period of time.
 Our trips are all group tours so clients must be comfortable sharing their space and experiences with other like-minded travellers who are from various parts of the world.

-Accommodation We spend each night in a secure campsite where you will be required to put up & down your own tent.
+Accommodation We spend each night in a designated campsite where you will be required to put up & down your own tent.
 There are a wide range of great campsites in Africa, many with activities, bars, restaurants and excellent facilities.
 Some campsites may not have a shower or a beer available, though most have running water - whether it is hot or cold, respectively, is another matter!
-Sometimes conditions can be challenging – it may be dusty or rainy, it can get exceedingly hot or very cold – come prepared for the respective season you’re travelling in and you’ll have little to worry about.

 Meals Menus vary as food is purchased en-route, and is subject to produce that is available seasonally in the areas we travel through.
 As we support the local communities along the way, fresh produce is mostly purchased direct from the producer or local grower and therefore has an organic appearance.
 Our safari cooks are able to offer a wide variety of menus with the ingredients available